These 3 Advantages of Hugs, Pats, or Intimacy May Surprise You

 Physical touch is known to improve the function of your immune system as well as reduce diseases such as those associated with the heart and blood.
 One study on women found that receiving more hugs from their partners led to lower heart rates and blood pressure.

 Ways to Get Your Physical Touch Boost

 You don't have to get hugs and cuddles exclusively from a significant other.
-Heart-to-heart hugs can feel satisfying and invoke the release of oxytocin even when you hug a friend, family member, or pet.
-Be aware of how much hugs and cuddles the other person is comfortable with.
-Like humans, pets may also have their preference of touch, so be mindful!
+Hugs from your family, friends, or pets can feel satisfying and invoke the release of oxytocin.
+It also important to be aware of how much physical contact another person is comfortable with.